 Students requiring copies of official transcripts must be in good standing and in a conditional/unconditional admission status before requesting the release of any official transcripts or grades.
-Good standing means that students do not have deficiencies in the Business office, the Institutional Dean of Students' office, Commandant's office, or in the Academic Affairs' office and are not in default on a federal loan received for study at Georgia Military College.
-Cadets in military science programs, who have disciplinary requirements that have not been met, will not receive official transcripts; thus, each cadet must make arrangements with the Commandant of Cadets to remove all disciplinary requirements prior to the end of the academic term in order to receive an official transcript.
+Good standing means that students do not have deficiencies in the Business office, the Institutional Dean of Students' office, Commandant's office, or in the Academic Affairs' office and are not in default on a federal loan received for study at GMC.
+Cadets in military science programs, who have disciplinary requirements that have not been met, will not receive official transcripts; thus, each cadet must arrange with the Commandant of Cadets to remove all disciplinary requirements prior to the end of the academic term in order to receive an official transcript.

-Students may request their transcripts by using the Student Self-Service area (for current students), going to www.parchment.com, or by submitting a signed written request to the appropriate office at their campus.
-Official transcripts may only be picked up at the Office of Academic Records located at the Main Campus in Milledgeville.
+Students may request their transcripts by using the Student Self-Service area (for current students), going to the Parchment website, or by submitting a signed written request to the appropriate office at their campus.
+Official transcripts may only be picked up at the Academic Center of Excellence (ACE) building located at the Main Campus in Milledgeville.

-The transcript of a student's academic activity with Georgia Military College is the official property of the institution.
+The transcript of a student's academic activity with GMC is the official property of the institution.
 The rules and regulations of the college govern the construction, amendment, or modification of any official transcript.
 Only the specifically authorized personnel of the institution may construct, amend, and modify a student transcript.